 - Thinly slice the red onion and rough chop or break apart the mushrooms.
 Sauté the onion slices in 1 tablespoon olive oil for 2 minutes then add mushrooms and cook until browned for another 2-3 minutes.
 Add 1/4 teaspoon salt and 1/8 teaspoon black pepper.
 Then deglaze pan with white wine and allow liquid to evaporate.
 Transfer mixture to a bowl and return skillet to heat.

 - Add 1 tablespoon oil and chopped beet greens to skillet and let greens wilt for about 1 minute then transfer them to the bowl with onions and mushrooms.

 - Simmer fresh green peas in a saucepan with enough water to just cover peas and 1/4 teaspoon salt for 5 minutes.
 If using frozen peas skip this step.

-- Peel then shave beets using a mandoline slicer and toss slices in 2 teaspoons oil and pinch of salt and pepper.
+- Peel then shave beets using a mandoline slicer or thinly slice them with a knife and toss slices in 2 teaspoons oil and pinch of salt and pepper.

 - Fold onion, mushrooms, greens and peas into tofu mixture, reserving some veggies to place on top of quiche.